linkerd/website/linkerd.io/content/blog/announcing-linkerd-day-2023.md

 Anchor](https://linkerd.io/community/anchor/) program is here.
 Please reach out and we'll give you hands-on help crafting the perfect submission.

 ## Interested in sponsoring?
-Act fast.
+Act fast!

 The Linkerd audience is like no other.
 This select group of world-class engineers have cut through the hype and noise in the cloud native space and